 Chris's passion for philanthropy was catching and before long he had brought together a core group of people who shared his drive to create positive change.
 Together they worked to establish the Mt Burdett Foundation and by 2019, succeeded in having the bones of the operation in place.

-The Foundation is a charitable organisation funded by income from Mount Burdett Farm and managed by a Board consisting of three members - Chris Reichstein, David Falconer and William Ryan.
+The Foundation is a charitable organisation funded by income from Mount Burdett Farm and currently managed by a Board consisting of two members - David Falconer and William Ryan.
+This Board will expand to five positions in time.

 A Farm Advisory Committee has also been formed with a view to securing the longevity of the Foundation through strong management of the farm as the Foundation's core source of income.

 The Mt Burdett Foundation has been established as an organisation that will provide benefit to the community for many years to come.
-A core focus of Founder Chris Reichstein's has been to ensure that the Foundation is set up with a solid grounding and clear direction that can be maintained into the future.
+A core focus of Founder Chris Reichstein's was to ensure that the Foundation was set up with a solid grounding and clear direction that can be maintained into the future.

 One of the central steps to achieving this has been the development of a Statement of Founder's Intent.
 This takes the form of a document that provides broad guidance to future Directors and Managers of the Mt Burdett Foundation.
 It gives them a reference point for the general ideas around Chris's goals and his aspirations for the Foundation, and the Esperance region.